We are working to strengthen corporate governance in order to achieve sustainable growth and increase corporate value.

 Our management structure is based upon the Board of Directors and Board of Auditors.
 We have also introduced an executive officer system and are endeavoring to separate management decision-making and monitoring/supervisory functions from business execution.
 Our Corporate Auditor’s Office provides comprehensive support for corporate auditors in the performance their duties.
 We have set up an internal control system in the Internal Auditing Department and, by means of internal audits, strive to ensure that operations are properly executed in the company and group companies.

-Item | No. of people |
+| Item | No. of people etc. |

-Organizational Structure | Company with a Board of Auditors |
+| Organizational Structure | Company with a Board of Auditors |

-Chairman of the board | Chairman |
+| Chairman of the board | Chairman |

-No. of directors (No. of female directors) | 9 (1) |
+| No. of directors (No. of female directors) | 9 (1) |

-No. of outside directors included in that figure | 3 (1) |
+| No. of outside directors included in that figure | 3 (1) |

-No. of independent directors included in that figure | 3 (1) |
+| No. of independent directors included in that figure | 3 (1) |

-Tenure of a director | 1 year |
+| Tenure of a director | 1 year |

-Executive officer system | Yes |
+| Executive officer system | Yes |

-No. of corporate auditors (No. of female corporate auditors) | 4 (1) |
+| No. of corporate auditors (No. of female corporate auditors) | 4 (1) |

-No. of outside directors included in that figure | 2 (1) |
+| No. of outside directorsincluded in that figure | 2 (1) |

-No. of independent directors included in that figure | 2 (1) |
+| No. of independent directors included in that figure | 2 (1) |

-Committees | No. of times held | Independent officer Attendance | Overview |
+| Committees | No. of times held | Independent Officer Attendance | Overview |

-Board of Directors | 15 | 100% | In principle, the Board of Directors meets once a month, and at other times when necessary, to make decisions on matters required by law and important matters related to the management of the company.
+| Board of Directors | 15 | 100% | In principle, the Board of Directors meets once a month, and at other times when necessary, to make decisions on matters required by law and important matters related to the management of the company.
 The Board of Directors consists of nine directors, three of whom are independent directors.
 In addition, all of the corporate auditors attend the Board of Directors meetings.
-15 meetings were held in FY2024, with 100% attendance by directors and corporate auditors. |
+15 meetings were held in FY2025, with 100% attendance by directors and corporate auditors. |

-Board of Auditors | 11 | 100% | The Board of Auditors, consisting of two standing corporate auditors and two independent corporate auditors, fulfills its supervisory and auditing function over management by attending the Board of Directors meetings and other important meetings, questioning the directors and others about the performance of their duties, and inspecting important approval documents.
-In addition, in order to enhance the audits, they visit branches, plants and group companies to investigate the status of the business operations.
+| Board of Auditors | 12 | 100% | The Board of Auditors, consisting of two standing corporate auditors and two independent corporate auditors, fulfills its supervisory and auditing function over management by attending the Board of Directors meetings and other important meetings, questioning the directors and others about the performance of their duties, and inspecting important approval documents.
+In addition, in order to enhance the audits, they visit branches, plants, and group companies, etc., to investigate the status of the business operations.
 Also, regular corporate auditor liaison meetings are held for the corporate auditors to exchange opinions among themselves (and including those in charge of related divisions when necessary) and share information to build a system that enables fair and appropriate auditing. |

-Executive Committee | 15 | ─ | The Executive Committee consists of all internal directors and managing executive officers, excluding the Chairman, and makes decisions on important matters other than those that are to be decided by the Board of Directors in accordance with the Companies Act.
+| Executive Committee | 21 | ─ | The Executive Committee consists of all internal directors and managing executive officers, excluding the Chairman, and makes decisions on important matters other than those that are to be decided by the Board of Directors.
 A standing corporate auditor attends the Executive Committee meetings.
-Although the independent directors and independent corporate auditors do not attend these meetings, the Corporate Planning Department reports regularly to the independent directors (weekly in principle).
-A liaison meeting is held for independent corporate auditors (weekly in principle), where the standing corporate auditors report on the details of important meetings, such as the Executive Committee, and share information and assist them in the execution of their duties. |
+Although the independent directors and independent corporate auditors do not attend these meetings, the Corporate Planning Department reports regularly to the independent directors (weekly in principle), and a corporate auditor liaison meeting is held for independent corporate auditors (weekly in principle), where the standing corporate auditors report on the details of important meetings such as the Executive Committee and share information and assist them in the execution of their duties. |

 Changes in Governance